 It didn’t take long for Lofthouse to start getting attention from professional clubs and in 1939 at the age of just 14 he was persuaded by Bolton Wanderers manager Charles Foweraker to sign for his local club with a little help from another important man in the city.

-The Mayor of Bolton, Alderman Entwhistle who was also a director of the club approached the youngster and asked him to sign and, along with the manager they managed to stop the local lad from leaving town.
-Scot Foweraker, who started at Burnden Park as a gateman when the ground opened in 1895, had taken over as manager in 1919 and would go on to serve the club for an outstanding 49 years, 25 as boss.
+The Mayor of Bolton, Alderman Entwhistle who was also a director of the club approached the youngster and asked him to sign and, along with the manager they managed to stop the local lad from leaving town although as he had already been a regular spectator at Burnden Park.
+Scot Foweraker, who started at the club as a gateman when the ground opened in 1895, had taken over as manager in 1919 and would go on to serve Wanderers for an outstanding 49 years, 25 as boss.

-Lofthouse received a £10 signing-on fee after putting pen to paper for Bolton on 4 September 1939 the day after Britain had declared war on Germany causing the abandonment of the Football League season.
+Lofthouse received a £10 signing-on fee and put pen to paper for Bolton on 4 September 1939 the day after Britain had declared war on Germany causing the abandonment of the Football League season.

 Wanderers gave the then 15-year-old his debut on 14 March 1941 in a wartime match with Bury again providing the opposition.
 Two goals in a 5-1 win gave a taste of what was the come.